christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 "Jesus Christ" was originally a rank, not a name.
 It was the title for the Satrap-Soter (Governor-Savior) of the Levant-Judea sector, a high-level administrative and priestly position within the Ptolemaic/Bosphoran imperial structure, often filled by a bloodline prince, much like 'Pharaoh' or 'Caesar'.

 "Ie-Zeus" = Ie- means "divine" in Proto-Indo-European languages, and Ie- (or Ia-) means "Lord" in Anatolian Hieroglyphic Luwian and is used for deified kings.
+Iza‑ / Izad‑ = "lord" in Iranian, and Isa means lord in Sanskrit.
 Ie-Zeus means "Divine Zeus", or "Lord Zeus".
 But Zeus = Dyēus = Jupiter = Jove (Iove).
 Jupiter comes from Dyēus Pter ("Sky Father") which is the original name of the chief god for the Proto-Indo-Europeans on the Pontic-Caspian Steppe.
 His name means "Shining Sky Father".
 The name Zeus comes from the pronunciation of "Dyeus", and (I)Jupiter comes from the pronunciation of "Dyeus Pter" (Diespiter -> Iupiter).
 (J)upiter was also called Jove or Iove to the Romans.
 The Latin pronunciation of Iove would have been Yoh-Way, i.e., Yahweh/Yhwh.
 Therefore, "Jesus" (Yahweh-Zeus) = "The Jovian One" or "The Jupiterian King".
 "Ioudaioi" means "People of Jove".

 Christios/Kristos was the job title for the Governor (Satrap) of Judea who was a member of the Bosporan royal house, equivalent to Scythian Xšaθra, Persian "Kšatrapati", Hyksos "Khasut" in Egypt, Kshatriya in Sanskrit which also = Vedic "Krishna", etc.